Splode/hackwild/_drafts/generating-project-documentation-with-git-log.md

 category: Git
 ---

-The git subcommand `log` shows the commits in a repository and is a useful tool for inspecting the history of a project.
-Its output can also be used to generate project documentation such as release notes and changelogs.
-Pairing `git log` with clear and [meaningful commit messages](/article/semantic-git-commits/) can be a powerful tool in the project documentation toolkit.
+The git sub-command `log` shows the commits in a repository and is a useful tool for inspecting the history of a project.
+Its output can generate project documentation such as release notes and changelogs.
+Pairing `git log` with clear and [meaningful commit messages](article/semantic-git-commits/) can be a powerful tool in the project documentation toolkit.

 ## Generate Basic Release Notes

-By itself, the `log` command shows quite a bit of information, including the full commit hash, author name and email, date, full commit message, etc. However, git log has numerous options and can be formatted in numerous ways, allowing for a high level of customization.
+By itself, the log command shows quite a bit of information, including the full commit hash, author name, and email, date, full commit message, etc. We can pare down this information using git log's many options.

-In the following example, we use `git log` to generate a list of commits that can be used in release notes.
+In the following example, we use git log to generate a list of commits that can for release notes.
 We pass the `--oneline` formatting flag to denote that we want a condensed version of each commit intended to fit one commit per line.
 We can limit the range of the log by using the `revision range` argument.
-In this case, we'll display only the commits between the previous tag `v0.7.0` and the current tag `v0.7.1`.
+In this case, we’ll display only the commits between the previous tag `v0.7.0` and the current tag `v0.7.1`.

 ```git
 $ git log --oneline v0.7.0...v0.7.1